Social Engineering, the #1 Cyber Security Threat

 While traditional attacks leverage technology-based system vulnerabilities, such as software bugs and misconfigurations, social engineering attacks take advantage of human vulnerabilities by using deception to trick targeted victims into performing harmful actions.

 Examples of social engineering attacks, which are typically launched via email, include phishing, spear phishing, trojans and Business Email Compromise (BEC).
-According to the FBI, BEC scams have resulted in losses of $3.1 billion as of May 2016.
+According to the FBI, BEC scams have resulted in $12 billion* in losses between October 2013 and May 2018.

 Social Engineering-based Scams